Downwind Safety

 Have you thought about being rescued?

-1. Rescue call - VHF/PLB/phone to trigger rescue operation
+1. Rescue call - VHF/PLB/phone to trigger rescue operation, or a signal mirror to signal distress, useful for up to 10km

-2. Whistle, reflective gear, flares for within a mile
+2. Whistle, reflective tape, flares, and splashing the water for within a mile

 Links